yalemssa/api_environment_setup/README.md

 # api_environment_setup

-A tutorial for setting up a Python environment on a Windows PC, connecting to the ArchivesSpace API, and making bulk updates using a spreadsheet as input.
-Also a brief mention of retrieving data from the ArchivesSpace MySQL database, and a note on safety tips.
+This tutorial will walk you through:

+* Setting up a Python environment on your local computer
+* Connecting to the ArchivesSpace API
+* Retrieving top container data for a collection
+* Updating top container indicators in bulk using a spreadsheet as input.

 To get started, clone or download this repository.

 ## Requirements

-* Miniconda
+* Miniconda (Python 3.7+)
 * Access to ArchivesSpace API and/or MySQL database
 <!-- * `aspace_tools` package -->

 ## Why Miniconda?

 While many computers come with Python built-in, it is often many versions behind the latest release.
-Also, installing or upgrading Python packages in the system installation of Python can cause unexpected conflicts and errors within existing programs.
+Installing or upgrading Python packages in the system installation of Python can also cause unexpected conflicts and errors within existing programs.
 It is highly recommended that you use a virtual environment to avoid these issues.

 There are many varieties of virtual environments, each with their own benefits and drawbacks.
-Anaconda and Miniconda are frequently used by data scientists and others who work with data (such as archivists!), and they come with frequently-used data processing packages preinstalled.
+Anaconda and Miniconda are frequently used by those-who-work-with-data (including archivists!), and they come with frequently-used data processing packages preinstalled.
 Miniconda is a lightweight version of Anaconda, and both are based on `conda`.
 A good intro to `conda` can be found [here](https://towardsdatascience.com/getting-started-with-python-environments-using-conda-32e9f2779307).

 ## Installing Miniconda

 * If you already have the full version of Anaconda, [uninstall](https://docs.anaconda.com/anaconda/install/uninstall/) it
 * [Download](https://docs.conda.io/en/latest/miniconda.html) Miniconda
-* Follow the setup instructions.
-Store the program in your home directory (i.e. C:\Users\your_username\Miniconda3).
-If you choose, per the installer's recommendations, not to add Miniconda to your PATH, you will need to use the Anaconda Prompt or Anaconda Powershell to interact with the interpreter and run scripts from the command line.
+* Click on the installer and follow the on-screen setup instructions.
+Store the program in your home directory (i.e. `C:\Users\your_username\Miniconda3`, `/Users/your_username/Miniconda3`).
+On Windows, if you choose, per the installer's recommendations, not to add Miniconda to your PATH, you will need to use the Anaconda Prompt or Anaconda Powershell to interact with the interpreter and run scripts from the command line.
+The Mac installer should automatically make Miniconda your default Python installation.
 * After the program is installed, click on the Windows start menu and open the Anaconda Prompt or Anaconda Powershell.
+If using a Mac, open a Terminal window.
 <!-- * To further check your installation, type `echo $PATH` into the prompt.
 You should see some Miniconda-related directories.
  -->